-To ensure that radio communication with the Toronto Hydro Control Centre is adequate, Toronto Hydro may, in its sole discretion, require the Customer to provide provisions for communication equipment installation including the following:
+To ensure that radio communication with the Toronto Hydro Control Centre is adequate, Toronto Hydro may, in its sole discretion, require the Customer to provide provisions for indoor substations for communication equipment installation including the following:

 - a.
 600 mm x 600 mm interior wall space inside of substation for mounting of Toronto Hydro equipment.
 Allocated space shall be between 1000 mm and 1700 mm above the floor level and be within 1500 mm of 120 VAC power supply (e.g. receptacle), and within 1 m of access/entry door. - b.
-300 mm x 300 mm wall space on outdoor wall of substation structure at least 3 m above ground level for mounting of antenna.
-Allocated wall space shall have a clear line-of-site to one (or more) Toronto Hydro radio repeater sites. - c.
+300 mm x 300 mm wall space on outdoor wall of substation structure at least 3 m above ground level for mounting of antenna. - c.
 Dedicated civil infrastructure (agreed upon by Toronto Hydro) for running a coaxial cable between equipment installed as per above items a) and b) (e.g. conduit, duct, etc.).
 The minimum size of conduit/duct shall be 2", with minimum bending radius of 12".
 Pullbox shall be installed after every two (2) 90 degree bends, with maximum distance of 100 feet between pullboxes.